giantswarm/gitops-template/README.md

 # GitOps Template

-This repository presents structure, ideas and best practises for managing clusters and apps using Flux available by default on Managment Clusters.
+This repository presents structure, ideas and best practices for managing clusters and apps using Flux available by default on Giant Swarm Management Clusters.

 *Warning:* This repository is of a preview quality right now and still a work in progress.
 Please bear in mind that it might have some elements that are not strictly needed or left